 Gross scheduled income, for instance, helps the landlord see the actual rent potential that units of a given property can bring irrespective of whether they are occupied or not.
 It’s defined as the rent being collected from all occupied units in addition to potential revenue from units not currently occupied.

 This figure will help you as a landlord, see areas in which you can improve in order to retain currently renting clients, and perhaps ramp up your marketing efforts in order to fill the vacant units for higher occupancy and actual returns.

 Gross operating income, sometimes also referred to as effective gross income, is the actual rent amount you are collecting from occupied units.

 Net Rent/Net Operating Rent

 This is the amount that you as a landlord arrive at after subtracting all the property expenses from the gross operating income.
-Operating expenses are basically the day-to-day expenses that come with operating a property and that includes:
+Operating expenses are basically the day-to-day expenses that come with operating property and that includes:

 - Property taxes

-Although there may be other expenses associated with the property that may be wholly or partially tax deductible such as loan payments, depreciation, interest, and capital expenditures, these are not treated as operating expenditure as they are not part of operating the property.
+Although there may be other expenses associated with the property that may be wholly or partially tax deductible such as loan payments, depreciation, interest, and capital expenditures, these are not treated as operating expenditures as they are not part of operating the property.

 With this in mind, calculating the net operating income (NOI) becomes very simple because you will only need your gross operating income less the operating expenses as defined above.